ARTUR-ZH/DnnDevTools/README.md

 * DNN 08.00.00 RC (**Please note: Not compatible to DNN 08.00.00 beta or any DNN 08.00.00 CTP version)
 * A-Grade browser (Firefox, Chrome, IE 11, Edge)

+## Need help?
+Found a bug?
+Miss a feature?

+If you need help, please take a look at the [open issue list](https://github.com/weweave/DnnDevTools/issues) and create a new issue if you found something we are not aware of.
+If you miss a feature, please also do not hesitate to create [a new issue](https://github.com/weweave/DnnDevTools/issues/new).